xVares/movie_project/README.md

 python main.py
 ```

+Before the menu options appear, the user will be asked to choose between the storage options.
+Currently, there are two
+storage options available:

+1. **JSON**: The application will store and retrieve movie data using JSON files.
+2. **CSV**: The application will store and retrieve movie data using CSV files.

-The application will display a menu with various options.
-Choose the desired option by entering the corresponding
+Once the user selects the storage option, the menu will be displayed, and they can choose the desired option by entering
-number.
+the corresponding number.
 The available menu options are:

 1. **List movies**: Display the list of movies in the database.
 2. **Add movie**: Add a new movie to the database by providing movie details.